 Technology enhances the learning experience at Heschel and offers students new ways to communicate, collaborate, and create.
 Integrating technology into the curriculum provides opportunities for augmenting and enriching every subject.
-As digital technology continues to rapidly increase in power and versatility, we adapt to the host of new technological possibilities as they arise.
+For students in 3rd through 8th Grade, Heschel provides a one-to-one device program through the use of dedicated Chromebooks.
+As digital technology rapidly increases in power and versatility, we adapt to the host of new technological possibilities as they arise.
 Creating a culture of responsible use and a continuous awareness of the positive (or negative) role technology can play in our lives is a foundation of our programs.
 Our Innovation Center and Maker/Tech Space provide hands-on, creative ways to encourage students to design, experiment, build, and invent as they deeply engage in the arts, science, technology, and engineering.
 Learning to tackle real world challenges and developing a wide skill set, prepares Heschel students for the expectations of the future.

 IN THE ELEMENTARY SCHOOL